BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 Preparing for software-defined WAN deployment requires substantial research to determine what organizations need...

 from their WANs.
-But with a growing number of options in the market, choosing which SD-WAN vendor to go with can be overwhelming.
-To help out, the infographic below provides readers with an SD-WAN vendor comparison.
+But, with a growing number of options in the market, choosing which SD-WAN vendor to go with can be overwhelming.
+To help out, the chart below provides readers with an SD-WAN vendor comparison.

 Our editors focused on enterprise SD-WAN technology and only included vendors that directly offer an SD-WAN service to customers -- no middleware or resellers.
 This vendor comparison does not include fully managed SD-WAN options offered by service providers.

 In the chart below, you'll find a side-by-side comparison of 13 SD-WAN vendors -- listed alphabetically -- that addresses a variety of important features to consider, including security, WAN optimization, deployment options, public cloud connectivity and available pricing.

 SD-WAN requirements considered fundamental are not broken down in the vendor comparison.
 These include the following:

 - The SD-WAN offering should create a network overlay that abstracts the existing WAN.